Balochistan Government To Install Solar Energy System In Various Public Sector Institutions - UrduPoint

 Balochistan Government To Install Solar Energy System In Various Public Sector Institutions

-Balochistan government has planned to install solar energy system in various government departments including health, education, agriculture among others in the next financial year 2021-22

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th May, 2021 ) :Balochistan government has planned to install solar energy system in various government departments including health, education, agriculture among others in the next financial year 2021-22.
+QUETTA, (UrduPoint / Pakistan Point News - 30th May, 2021 ) :Balochistan government has planned to install solar energy system in various government departments including health, education, agriculture among others in the next financial year 2021-22.

-The installation of solar energy system in Primary healthcare centers in areas which were not connected to the national grid would be done in the next public sector development programme, an official of Balochistan government told APP on Thursday.
+The installation of solar energy system in Primary healthcare centers in areas which were not connected to the national grid would be done in the next public sector development programme, an official of Balochistan government told APP.

 The newly established Medical Emergency Response Centers (MERCs) at the highways of the province would also be connected with solar energy sources, he added.